giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 ### Promtail

-[Promtail](https://github.com/giantswarm/promtail-app) can only be used with Loki but it provides a better integration via its discovery mechanism rather than hardcoding file path.
+[Promtail](https://github.com/giantswarm/promtail-app) can only be used with Loki.
+It provides a better integration with Kubernetes via its discovery mechanism and enriches logs with metadata by default.
+It can also be used to read files on the machines like the audit logs described here.